willthames/willthames.github.io/_posts/2016-11-05-intro-to-code-reviews.markdown

 Ideally, code would undergo some kind of continuous integration testing prior to review.
-The sophistication of such testing can be basic syntax checking up to full-scale test deployments.
+The sophistication of such testing can range from basic syntax checking up to full-scale test deployments.
 If it passes this automated checking, then it's worth spending human effort on a review.